-Site alternative 1 A (preferred site)
+Site alternative 1 A(preferred site)

-This site is located on cultivated land.
-A road between R 24 (west) and R104 (north runs directly next to the site with a dirt road providing access to the site.
-S1 A is flat and the costs and impacts of earthworks before construction will be minimal.
+The R52 between Koster (west) and Rustenburg (northeast) runs directly next to the site with a dirt road providing access to the site.
+It is located within and area that is classified as Terrestrial ESA 2 & Aquatic ESA2.
+The preferred site is on agricultural fields.
+The slope on the site is roughly 1:24 (see complete site description in Section 5.1).
+S1 is flat and the costs and impacts of earthworks before construction will be minimal.
 An Eskom point and borehole are located on the site.
 The site is located relatively high and stays dry year-round.